openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 Select at least 3 nodes for a development cluster.
 Creating will take a few minutes.

+For a smaller and development installation site the default 3 nodes of $20,- per node will do.
+For most production environments at least 3 nodes of 40,- per months are advised, which should give 3*8GB ram and 3 * 4 CPU.
+Note that the default resources allocated to a pod is set low in the values.yml, so if you get a bigger machine add higher resouce limits.
+Mainly the frontend pod could use more CPU, the image server every now and then uses a lot of memory when many images gets resized at once.

 ### 2. Add Config of cluster to your local machine

 Once your cluster installed you can download the config file and set it to your kubectl config